 At opentheism.org see more about the highlighting methodology and about the five verses marked in green.
 And again, you can see this highlighting in the debate by clicking on the 8:06 link above or the Play button in the video just below.
 To hear more about the quantitative attributes, you can back up three minutes to 5:07 (or just click Play on the video below).
 You can see Bob's Quantitative vs. Qualitative Attributes presentation also in Post 1B of his written debate with D. James Kennedy's Knox professor of New Testmanet, Dr. Samuel Lamerson.
 The quantitative attributes, of how much or how little, include the OMNIs and the IMs impeccability, impassibility, and immutability (which all describe a stone idol unable to sin (or even be tempted), to emote, or to change), and omniscience and omnipotence.

 - A Comment: On the Bob Enyart Facebook page, Joseph Matthew on Sept.
-18, 2014 wrote to: "Jessica Forever-His, I listened to the debate in its entirety and while I agree with you that the open theist position of a 'God that risks' is wrong, James White did in fact say these things [those in the Aftermath video, just below].
+18, 2014 wrote to: "Jessica Forever-His, I listened to the debate in its entirety and while I agree with you that the open theist position of a 'God that risks' is wrong, James White did in fact say these things [those in the Aftermath video, above].
 Generally speaking he avoided questions and the real issues and only muddied the waters.
 Bob Enyart pretty much 'won' based on his opening statement and could've remained silent for the rest of the debate and still would have 'won'.
 Just saying..."

 - The Song and Objections: BEL and RSR theme song artist Tony Funderburk sings and wrote Our God is Living Personal Relational Good and Loving!
 Thanks Tony!
 And see below for some objections.
 (Er, um... not to Tony's singing, but to the five attributes. :)